Lars Frederiksen and the Bastards (album)

-Lars Frederiksen and the Bastards is the eponymous debut studio album by the American punk rock band Lars Frederiksen and the Bastards.
+Lars Frederiksen and the Bastards is the debut studio album by the American punk rock band Lars Frederiksen and the Bastards.
 It was released on March 20, 2001 via Hellcat Records.
 The album peaked at #26 on the Independent Albums and #49 on the Heatseekers Albums.

 All of the songs were written by lead singer/guitarist Lars Frederiksen and his Rancid bandmate Tim Armstrong, with the exception of two covers, Billy Bragg's "To Have and to Have Not" and Eddie Holland's "Leavin Here".

 The song "Dead American" was used by wrestler Vampiro as his entrance music on his independent circuit.